Fen1499/trac_front/diary.md

 Have been enjoying making components, gonna be a pain when I plug the states tho Have to fix colors scheme too

 This react router thing is a bit hard and shady, but in the end I got it.
+Just noticed I should add some sort of load page, not sure I'm gonna do it

+2022-05-31
+-